 What Is Keyword Cannibalization?

-The Impact of Keyword Cannibalization on Your Content
+How Keyword Cannibalization Impacts Your Content

 Rather than try to figure out which area of your website will provide them with the information they’re looking for, users will often opt for abandoning your business entirely.
 A user’s decision to get answers elsewhere lowers your page’s click-through rate (CTR) and conversion rate, which is why paying attention to cannibalized content on your site is so important.